Showing posts with label gold. Show all posts

 What does it mean to be a 'traditional' karate instructor?
 Ask any person who trains in martial arts about their instructor(s).
 Plan to sit down and listen for awhile because they are going to tell you about all of the stories.
 Our first karate instructors along with some later ones are branded into our minds.
 We see them like our grandfathers or grandmothers, or a favorite uncle.
 The thoughts of these people are almost always favorable as they influenced our lives in one way or another.
 There will always be many stories.
 Such people must be ethical, moral, and show concern for their students; otherwise they might leave that nasty taste of Cobra Kai in one's mind.
 We need to remember these mentors as our personal Mr. Miyagi.
 A person who is willing to do most anything to help his/hers ethical students in life.
 Yes, because of the lineage of martial arts, they are liken to monks.

-HALL OF FAME MARTIAL ARTS INSTRUCTOR Grandmaster Hausel of Gilbert, Arizona has received many awards for teaching martial arts throughout his 5 decade martial arts career.
-This spark of excellence takes a leap beyond martial arts - he has also received national and international awards for public speaking, geological sciences, writing and sketching.
-Since 1998, he entered the halls of several Martial Arts Halls-of-Fame for unique teaching methods.
-Some of the Halls that recognize his excellence include the North American Black Belt Hall of Fame, the World Martial Arts Black Belt Hall of Fame, the American Karate Association Hall of Fame, the World Karate Union Hall of Fame where he was awarded Instructor of the Year, International Instructor of the Year, and Grandmaster of the Year.
-His latest inductions in 2014 and 2015 demonstrated his abilities as a polymath: Marquis Who's Who in Science and Engineering, Who's Who in America and Who's Who in the World
+HALL OF FAME MARTIAL ARTS INSTRUCTOR Soke Hausel of Gilbert, Arizona received many awards for teaching martial arts throughout his martial arts career.
+He has also received national and international awards for public speaking, geological research, writing and sketching.
+Since 1998, he entered several Martial Arts Halls-of-Fame including the North American Black Belt Hall of Fame, the World Martial Arts Black Belt Hall of Fame, the American Karate Association Hall of Fame, the World Karate Union Hall of Fame, where awarded Instructor of the Year, International Instructor of the Year, and Grandmaster of the Year

 There is no question Soke Hausel loves to teach martial arts, so he teaches a variety of traditional martial arts at the Arizona Hombu (he has certifications in 16 martial arts) in Mesa, Arizona.
 He is a grandmaster (Soke) of Shorin-Ryu Karate and Kobudo and a master (Shihan) of Juko-Ryu Bujutsu.
 He is a member of Seiyo No Shorin-Ryu Karate Kobudo Kai, Zen Kokusai Soke Budo Bugei Renmei, and Juko Kai International and was awarded one of the highest honors for a martial artist in recent years - that of meijin wa jutsu.
 A title reserved for only a few of the most dedicated martial artists.